henadzit/tortoise-pathway/README.md

 ⚠️ **Most of the code is written with Claude, there are issues with code style that are common for AI generated code.**

-🤓 Code contributions ans assistance with testing is welcome and appreciated!
+🤓 Code contributions and assistance with testing are welcome and appreciated!

 Tortoise Pathway is a migration system for [Tortoise ORM](https://github.com/tortoise/tortoise-orm/), inspired by Django's migration approach.